lucashdoa/onelist-mobile-tests/README.md

 # OneList Mobile Tests

 A group study project by T10's QA team.
-The main subject is mobile test automation using Python and Selenium.
+The main subject is mobile test automation using Python, Appium and Selenium.

 ---